Open Agent Toolkit

 oat status / oat sync / oat providers ...Provider sync, drift inspection, provider configuration, and adoption behavior.Provider Sync

-oat project ... / oat cleanup ...Project scaffolding, active-project status inspection, tracked-project listing, plan validation, and project/artifact cleanup commands.Workflow & Projects
+oat project ... / oat cleanup ...Project scaffolding, active-project status inspection, tracked-project listing, plan validation, archive creation, and project/artifact cleanup commands.Workflow & Projects

-Notable inspection commands introduced in the current CLI surface:
+Notable commands introduced in the current CLI surface:

 • oat config dump --json - merged config with source attribution